In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

 If you select All time in the Period dropdown, you cannot enable the comparison.

-In the Apply on dropdown list, select measures that you want to compare and click Apply.
+In the Apply on dropdown list, select items that you want to compare and click Apply.

-If you select All measures, the settings automatically apply to any new items that you add to the Measures section.
+If you select All metrics, the settings automatically apply to any new items that you add to the Metrics section.

 You can change the comparison only in Analytical Designer.
 On Dashboards, you can change the period that the insight displays.

-If you remove the original measure, the derived measure (previous period or same period previous year) and measures derived from it are also removed.
+If you remove the original item, the derived item (previous period or same period previous year) and items derived from it are also removed.

-When you drag the original measure to the Data Catalog, Analytical Designer highlights all the measures to be removed and then displays a message.
+When you drag the original item to the Data Catalog, Analytical Designer highlights all the items to be removed and then displays a message.

 How It Works

-All items in the Measures section have dynamic sequence labels displayed in the top right corner of the item.
+All items in the Metrics section have dynamic sequence labels displayed in the top right corner of the item.

 The sequence labels are floating.
 This means that the first item always has label M1, the second has M2, and so on.
 When you reorder the items, their label dynamically changes.

-When you apply comparison, Analytical Designer creates new items in the Measures section.
+When you apply comparison, Analytical Designer creates new items in the Metrics section.